Anonymvs17/uiautomation/README.md

 git clone https://github.com/Anonymvs17/uiautomation.git
 ```

-Download latest Chromedriver at: http://chromedriver.chromium.org/downloads and copy it in the following directory:
+Download latest Chromedriver for your Chrome version at: http://chromedriver.chromium.org/downloads and copy it in the following directory:
 ```
 uiautomation/drivers
 ```